 #StayGrounded – Counter Aviation

-From 30th of September to 14th of October 2018, people around the globe held exciting and colorful actions and events showing that in the face of the climate crisis, aviation growth cannot continue – as well as highlighting more environmentally sound and socially just forms of mobility.
+From 30th of September to 14th of October 2018, people around the globe held colorful actions and events showing that in the face of the climate crisis, aviation growth cannot continue – as well as highlighting more environmentally sound and socially just forms of mobility.
+27 actions took place in the Philippines, Mexico, France, UK, Austria, Denmark, Germany, Belgium, Sweden, the Netherlands, Australia and Switzerland.

 Aviation is the most climate damaging form of transport and one of the fastest growing sources of greenhouse gas emissions.
 But it‘s not just an environmental issue – it‘s also a matter of justice.
 While less than 10% of the world population have ever set foot on an aircraft, communities in the Global South, which have barely contributed to the climate crisis, are affected most.
 And: while it‘s obvious that we have to reduce greenhouse gas emissions, 1,000 airport infrastructure projects are planned worldwide.
 This implies land grabbing, biodiversity loss, soil sealing, repression,hampering particpation, noise and health issues.
 We unite our local struggles to send a strong message that aviation growth cannot continue – not here, nor anywhere!